bahelms/super_perfundo/posts/drafts/12-3_ray-tracer-part1.md

 [get the book!](https://pragprog.com/titles/jbtracer/the-ray-tracer-challenge/){:target="x"}

 ## Blank Canvas, With Colors
-We've implemented changing the point over time, but we're not doing anything with it.
+We've implemented changing points over time, but we're not doing anything with them, yet.
-Our points long to be dropped onto a grid.
-This grid can be our canvas that we paint this points onto!
+Our points long to be dropped onto a grid, which will then become the canvas that we'll paint.
 But what does a point even look like?
-We need to give introduce some color.
+We need to introduce some color.
-The canvas can be black to start with (cause dark mode is cool) and our point will be purple, just cause.
-Now to write some color!
+The canvas will be black to start with (cause dark mode is cool) and our point will be purple because its my wife's favorite color.

-We can model color with three values for red, green, and blue.
+Color can be represented as varying shades of red, green, and blue.
+If we model these values on a range between 0 and 1, we can represent an infinite scale of colors.
+However, we'll need to convert those to a bounded scale that can be practically used.

 Let's make the range 0 to 255 and say black is (0,0,0) and white is (255,255,255).
-#### TODO: SCALING
 ```rust
 struct Color {
     red: f64,